medic/cht-docs/content/en/apps/guides/hosting/4.x/data-migration.md

 By the end of this guide, your CHT-Core 3.x CouchDb will be down and CHT-Core 4.x ready to be used.
 Using this tool is not required, and the same result can be achieved by calling CouchDb endpoints directly.
 [Consult CouchDB documentation for details about moving shards](https://docs.couchdb.org/en/stable/cluster/sharding.html#moving-a-shard).

+{{% alert title="Note" %}}
+If after upgrading you get an error, `Cannot convert undefined or null to object` - please see [issue #8040](https://github.com/medic/cht-core/issues/8040) for a work around.
+This only affects CHT 4.0.0, 4.0.1, 4.1.0 and 4.1.1.
+It was fixed in CHT 4.2.0.
+{{% /alert %}}

 ### 1. Install CHT data migration tool

 Open your terminal and run these commands.
 They will create a new directory, download a docker compose file and download the required docker image.